1. Algorithm AT&T Bell Labs

 Microsoft Majorana 1

-Microsoft releases Majorana 1, the first topological qubit chip.
-Built on an InAs/Al superconductor-semiconductor heterostructure, it demonstrates 8 qubits with hardware-level error protection.
-Microsoft targets scaling to one million qubits on a single chip.
+Microsoft announces Majorana 1, which it describes as the first topological qubit chip.
+Built on an InAs/Al superconductor-semiconductor heterostructure, the chip is designed to hold 8 topological qubits with hardware-level error protection.
+The claims have drawn scrutiny from independent researchers; Microsoft targets scaling to one million qubits on a single chip.

-Following the August 2024 publication of FIPS 203 (Kyber/ML-KEM), FIPS 204 (Dilithium/ML-DSA), and FIPS 205/206 (SPHINCS+/FALCON), enterprise adoption accelerates.
+Following the August 2024 publication of FIPS 203 (Kyber/ML-KEM), FIPS 204 (Dilithium/ML-DSA), and FIPS 205 (SPHINCS+/SLH-DSA), enterprise adoption accelerates, while FN-DSA (FALCON, planned as FIPS 206) moves through draft review.
 Financial services and government agencies lead migration with timelines extending to 2030.

 34. Hardware Microsoft

-Microsoft advances Majorana 1 topological qubit chip to extended hardware testing, reporting early fidelity benchmarks from the superconductor-semiconductor heterostructure.
+Microsoft continues testing its Majorana 1 topological qubit chip while independent researchers continue to debate the strength of the evidence for topological qubits.
 A roadmap toward a million qubits on a single chip remains the stated target.